lizhan17/leetcode/linedlist/readme.md

 # prev pointer 操作
 prev.next = curr.next
-we didn't change the prev ,we acutually look at the next curr node.
+we didn't change the prev ,we acutually look at the next curr node. we ignore the curr node now, we need to keep a last_unique value

 prev = curr